 At the far end of the beach is a wall of mirrors giving you the view of an endless sea.

 I ended up bringing my giant doughnut as a prop which you’ve probably seen in my vlog.
 Another IGDC Instagrammer Gwenn brought a homemade shark fin as well which lead to an interesting photo by Jarrett.
 (P.S.
 Want to follow other cool people in DC?
 Check out my DC Instagrammers post)

 We even got to sneak up to the fourth of the Building Museum.
-This gave us a great view of the exhibit and museum.
+This gave us a great view of the Beach at the National Building Museum.

 Shout out to Union Kitchen for the free doughnuts and coffee.

 Here’s some more fun photos I took at the event.
 Handstands, laughter and dives were some of the highlights.